INFORMSJoC/2024.0651/README.md

 # Adaptive Bounded Exploration and Intermediate Actions for Data Debiasing

-This archive is distributed in association with the [INFORMS Journal on Computing](https://pubsonline.informs.org/journal/ijoc) under the [Creative Commons Attribution-NonCommercial-NoDerivs](LICENSE).

 The data in this repository is a snapshot of the data that was used in the research reported on in the paper [Adaptive Bounded Exploration and Intermediate Actions for Data Debiasing](https://doi.org/10.1287/ijoc.2024.0651) by Yifan Yang, Yang Liu, and Parinaz Naghizadeh.